Jolly-Pirate/watcher/README.md

 ## Docker Installation (Recommended)
 It is recommended to use Docker.
+(Testing is currently not supported via docker)

 ```
 git clone https://github.com/witness-essentials/watcher.git